DxTania/cs118-project1/README.md

 telnet 127.0.0.1 14886
 ```

-You should be able to send an HTTP request and get a response (in the end), I added a file called carraige returns that can be copy and pasted into telnet to actually send a request.
+You should be able to send an HTTP request and get a response.

 ## TODO: